-Understanding library jargon—OPAC, CD-ROM, microfiche, holdings, stacks, etc.—can be difficult for anyone who is not a regular user of the library.
+Understanding library jargon can be difficult for anyone who is not a regular user of the library.
 The difficulty of understanding library terms is compounded for English as a second-language (ESL) speakers who must process these specialized terms in a language that is not their native one.
 This Multilingual Glossary is designed to assist ESL speakers, as well as the librarians who work with them.
-It consists of eighty-five (85) of the most commonly used terms in academic libraries today.
+It consists of commonly used terms in academic libraries today.

-The Glossary is divided into two parts: (1) the Language Table, which presents a list of these terms in six languages, and (2) the Definitions, which give explanations in English for each of the terms.
-In the Definitions, a few terms have multiple meanings, each of which is indicated by Arabic numerals.
+The Glossary is divided into two parts: (1) the Language Table, which presents a list of these terms in seven languages, and (2) the Definitions, which give explanations in English for each of the terms.

 Librarians can use these two parts separately, or in conjunction, when working with ESL speakers.
 Sometimes showing ESL speakers the library term in their native tongue is enough to help them understand its meaning and significance, and the Language Table will help to do this.
 At other times, the ESL speaker needs to read the meaning of the term to understand its application; in this case, the Definitions will be helpful.
 Cross-references within the Definitions will take users from one term to another.